teacodema/.github/profile/README.md

 Join us and level up your programming skills in the process, or give 15 to 30 min of your time to help others who need it, a value is added in both ways.

 Whether you are learning to code, thinking about it, looking for a job in software development, Join a Moroccan developers community who can help you in your learning journey.

-But in order to achieve this mission you need to follow/respect the [📕・rules](https://community.drissboumlik.com/rules).